mmgen/mmgen-wallet/doc/wiki/Recovering-Your-Keys-Without-the-MMGen-Wallet-Software.md

 #### <a id="a_i">Introduction</a>

-If you’re considering using MMGen Wallet and are a Bitcoiner with a normal, healthy degree of paranoia, then the following question will probably come to
+If you’re considering using MMGen Wallet and are a crypto user with a normal, healthy degree of paranoia, then the following question will probably come to
 mind: “What if I have funds in MMGen Wallet and I lose the software?
 How do I recover my coins?”